Table of Contents

 What is Vicoprofen?

-How do Vicoprofen Abuse Occur
+How does Vicoprofen Abuse Occur

 Side Effects of Vicoprofen